NatLabRockies/AdaptiveComputing/examples/rental_car/README.md

 This example demonstrates active learning techniques applied to the NLR rental car optimization model using both SMT and SOOGO surrogates.
 The goal is to efficiently explore the 4D parameter space and quantify and reduce uncertainty using adaptive sampling.

+This workflow is only accessible from within the NLR firewall (or an approved VPN path into that network).

 ## Overview

 The rental car model optimizes EV fleet management across four key parameters: